BOSTON -- If you've got the right stuff for 40 minutes and then lose the game, do you actually have the right stuff?

 "Emotionally, they played and they won the battles and we didn't pay the price necessary at our net," he said.
 "That's where they scored three of their goals.
 For me, there's no excuses.
 But you're playing against a team that's won a Cup and emotionally they get to a level that you'll have to know you're going to dig down and reach.

 "We didn't get it done."

 And his young team has plenty to learn about getting it done, Noel said.

 "That's where you have to see where you're going to grow," he said.
 "You're playing against a team that has won.
 They've won for a reason.
 It's more than good players.
 It's the experience of the push and the emotional level.
 These are the games you have to utilize and be prepared for this stuff.

 "What's going to take place?
 They're down by one.
 What do you think's going to happen.
 Well, emotionally they're going to push and physically they're going to push.
 They've got weight they can do that with and they did."

 Noel made no secret that his team got quickly demoralized with Horton's goal early in the third.

-And he said there’s no way to practice or refine the handling of such situations, other than to go through it and to learn not to repeat mistakes.
+And he said there's no way to practise or refine the handling of such situations, other than to go through it and to learn not to repeat mistakes.

 "You can't practise an emotional level," Noel said.
 "You have to go through the experiences of this.
 There are no practices where you can sit there and say, 'Let's replicate this.'
 These are some of the experiences you've got to get over this stage of your existence.